Part of the Open Bankruptcy Project - 180+ free domains, 44,000+ pages, $0 hosting

 Accessing your file

-You can access your case file through PACER at pacer.uscourts.gov (fees apply, typically $0.10 per page).
-You can also request copies from your attorney or visit the bankruptcy court clerk's office in person.
+You can access the court-docket portion of your case through PACER at pacer.uscourts.gov (fees apply, typically $0.10 per page) or by visiting the bankruptcy court clerk's office in person.
+PACER gives you anything filed with the court.

-Your right to your file: Under Model Rule 1.16(d), when representation ends, an attorney must surrender the client's file.
-You are entitled to your own case documents.
+Your right to your file: Under ABA Model Rule 1.16(d), when representation ends, your attorney must surrender the client's file on request.
+The file is your property - not the firm's.

 ← Back to bankruptcylawyerreview.org